axieinfinity/bridge-v2/README.md

 # How to run
 ## Requirements

-- Ronin RPC URL is used to listen/trigger events from the Ronin chain
+- Ronin RPC URL is used to listen/trigger events from Ronin chain
 - Ethereum RPC URL (Alchemy, Infura, etc.) is used to listen/trigger events from Ethereum
 - Postgres DB to store events and tasks